kean/Nuke-FLAnimatedImage-Plugin/README.md

 <a href="https://github.com/Carthage/Carthage"><img src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat"></a>
 </p>

-[FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) plugin for [Nuke](https://github.com/kean/Nuke) that allows you to load and display animated GIFs with [smooth scrolling performance and low memory footprint](https://www.youtube.com/watch?v=fEJqQMJrET4).
+[FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) plugin for [Nuke](https://github.com/kean/Nuke) that allows you to load and display animated GIFs with [smooth scrolling performance](https://www.youtube.com/watch?v=fEJqQMJrET4) and low memory footprint.
+You can see it for yourself in a demo, included in the project.

 ## Usage